thisisevilevil/evilevil365/_drafts/2025-10-10-IntelvPro-Intune-Integration-ChatGPT.md

 But let’s pause for a second and look at what Intel vPro and Intel AMT actually are:

 * **A business-centric PC platform** providing enhanced hardware-based security, remote manageability, and business-grade performance.
 * **Remote Management (Intel® AMT):** Allows IT staff to remotely monitor, diagnose, and resolve issues on computers—regardless of their location or whether the operating system is running.
+For the server people out there, think of this like a miniature version of HPE iLO or Dell iDRAC.
 * **Hardware-Enhanced Security:** Provides multilayered security features built into the hardware to protect against malware, safeguard user credentials, and secure data—even at the firmware level.

 In other words: if organizations had these capabilities when the CrowdStrike debacle ensued, they would have been much better off recovering their devices remotely.